While not nearly as violent or horrifying compared to Mortal Kombat, Street Fighter is no slouch in the Nightmare Fuel department either.

-- M. Bison. (now pictured to the right) The man is, without question, the most terrifying character in the entire series.
-He's a fucking literal nightmare in every sense of the description.
+- M. Bison pictured to the right.
+The man is, without question, one of the most terrifying characters in the entire series.
+He's a literal nightmare in every sense of the description.
 He's not just a tyrannical dictator hell-bent on world conquest; he's evil incarnate.
 He willingly purged himself of any and all good qualities for a power that turned him into a Physical God and is fueled by every negative emotion under the sun.
 Sorrow, hatred, despair...you name it, he gets stronger from it.
 As Long as There is Evil, so too shall there be Bison, and the Shadaloo crime syndicate is his engine.
 The horrible atrocities he commits are nothing more than a means to strengthen, sustain, and entertain himself.
 The only thing that can stop him is if his body is either destroyed by someone else or by his own power exceeding its limits, at which point he just hops into another body.
 And if story details of V are to be believed, despite his current body being the last known existing one and having all avenues of getting a new body destroyed, he may not actually need one anymore, since he's now a ghost that may be able to live without a corporeal form.Anyone who opposes me will be destroyed.

 - All of the Shadaloo fighters have some frightening aspects, but Vega is easily the worst of the lot- seeming more like a slasher villain then a martial artist.
 Setting aside his Uncanny Valley mask and vicious claw, the man is a completely ruthless Ax-Crazy killer who can go from calm, refined (though condescending) conversation to screaming, raging bloodlust over even the slightest injury to his face.
 Worse, when he's not fighting in tournaments or carrying out Bison's orders, Vega passes his time with serial murder- stalking and killing innocent people whom he deems ugly with no Supernatural Martial Arts to protect themselves with.